nechcodes/HospitalManagementSystem/README.md

 ### Prerequisites:

 1. Basic knowledge of Java, JavaFX.
-2. jdk installled in your device.
+2. jdk installed in your device.
 3. Some IDE of your choice installed in your device.

 ### Steps